No quantum Ramsey theorem for stabilizer codes: Results

 \begin{proof} By Proposition \ref{prop: Properties of stabilizer codes}, $\dim(C(S)) = 2^k$.
 Let $P$ be the projection onto $C(S)$.
-Then $C(S)$ is a quantum clique if and only $\dim(PG_{\phi}P) = (2^k)^2 = 2^{2k}$.
+Then $C(S)$ is a quantum clique if and only $\dim(PG_{\mathcal{E}}P) = (2^k)^2 = 2^{2k}$.
 From Theorem \ref{thm: dimension of PSP}, we see that However $\dim(L(Z(S)) / L(S)) = (n+k) - (n-k) = 2k$ by Lemma \ref{lem: dimension of L(Z(S))}.
 Hence $| L(Z(S))/L(S)| = 2^{2k}$.
-We conclude that $\dim(P G_{\phi} P) = 2^{2k}$ if and only if $L(Z(S))/L(S) \subseteq \pi(W_{\phi})$. \end{proof}
+We conclude that $\dim(P G_{\mathcal{E}} P) = 2^{2k}$ if and only if $L(Z(S))/L(S) \subseteq \pi(W_{\mathcal{E}})$. \end{proof}

-Having characterized the quantum anticliques of a Pauli channel $\phi$ which are stabilizer codes in terms of the set $W_{\phi}$, we are almost ready to prove the main Theorem.
-We will achieve this by demonstrating that for every $n$, there exists a Pauli channel $\phi$ with no nontrivial quantum anticliques or quantum cliques which are stabilizer codes.
+Having characterized the quantum cliques of a Pauli channel $\mathcal{E}$ which are stabilizer codes in terms of the set $W_{\mathcal{E}}$, we are almost ready to prove the main theorem.
+We will achieve this by demonstrating that for every $n$, there exists a Pauli channel $\mathcal{E}$ with no non-trivial quantum anti-cliques or quantum cliques which are stabilizer codes.
 In fact, we can construct an entire family of examples.
-To do this we need two more Lemmas.
+To do this we need two more lemmas.

 \begin{lemma} Assume that $\{h_1, h_2, \dots, h_n\} \subseteq P_n$ are commuting independent Hermitian operators.
 Then there exist commuting independent Hermitian operators $\{g_1, g_2, \dots, g_n\} \subseteq P_n$ such that for all $i \neq j$ we have $g_i h_i = -h_i g_i$ and $g_i h_j = h_j g_i$.
 Furthermore, $\{h_1, h_2, \dots, h_n, g_1, g_2, \dots, g_n\}$ is independent in $P_n$. \end{lemma}